 Sometimes, a simple reminder can help to keep your body in a better position.
 However, prolonged sitting—especially in a poor position—will create the muscular imbalances described earlier.

 When this happens, simply thinking about sitting more appropriately may still be ineffective.
-So, we developed Power-Up Posture with 21 exercise and stretches to help improve your posture!
+So, we developed Power-Up Posture with 21 exercises and stretches to help improve your posture.

 Power-Up Posture is an exercise and stretch program designed to counter the ill-effects of prolonged sitting.
 The program is effective for both prevention and rehabilitation of upper crossed syndrome.